-A nonexempt employee assigned to a police, dispatch, or police aide position in the ASU Police Department (ASU PD) who is (a) required to work on the holiday; or (b) whose regular day off falls on the holiday, will be granted an alternative day off during the same week or will receive up to eight hours of compensatory time, based on FTE percentage, if an alternative day off during the same week cannot be scheduled.
-ASU PD management has discretion to decide whether to grant the alternative day off or compensatory time based on staffing needs.
+A nonexempt employee assigned to a police, dispatch, or police aide position in the ASU Police Department (ASU PD) or a nonexempt employee assigned to a customer service specialist position in the ASU Help Desk who is (a) required to work on the holiday; or (b) whose regular day off falls on the holiday, will be granted an alternative day off during the same week or will receive up to eight hours of compensatory time, based on FTE percentage, if an alternative day off during the same week cannot be scheduled.
+ASU PD or the ASU Help Desk management has discretion to decide whether to grant the alternative day off or compensatory time based on staffing needs.

 If an employee works on the designated holiday, the employee will also be paid for the hours worked on the holiday.

 Employees may request time off from work to observe religious holidays that are not designated university holidays.
 Administrators shall reasonably accommodate individual religious practices for all employees.
 A request for time off from work to observe religious holidays must be granted unless undue hardship to the department or university would result from accommodating the employee’s request.
 Employees may not be discriminated against because of their religious beliefs or practices, or absence of religious beliefs or practices.

 Employees taking a nondesignated religious day off must charge time off to accrued vacation leave or take time off without pay.

 For a reference on employees who work alternative work schedules and the proper recording of time worked and not worked, see SPP 306, “Work Schedules.”